Advanced-Programming-Carasau-Project/.github/profile/README.md

    -An AI developed by Marco Murru using ".....".

-   -An AI developed by Andrea Goldoni using ".....".
+   -An AI developed by Andrea Goldoni using if and else.

 ##### Development👨🏻‍💻: